 So I went back after couple of days and he was very much at the same traffic signal.
 Complimenting him on his sales skills, I had a short chat with him by the roadside.

-Asked him about his background and family.
+I asked him about his background and family.
 He said he is from Bihar and has 5 siblings and parents back home that he is supposed to take care of.
-Finally I asked him the million dollar question — Naukri karega?
+Finally, I asked he million dollar question — Naukri karega?
 Initially, he was not sure what I was talking about.
 Then I explained about KoolSkool and why I felt that he would do well.

-I could not believe what had just happened!!
-I had got a traffic-signal book seller to get a job in a book shop!
+I could not believe what had just happened!
+I had got a traffic-signal bookseller a job in a bookshop!